Home | Blog Index | Blog Archives | Christianity & Faith Essays

 - Finally, and most importantly: starting and propagating mischaracterizations of Christianity, Christians and churches.

-A phenomenon I'm sure most longtime storm observers are familiar with is the occasional infiltration of certain pretentious weather enthusiasts into observing circles.
-These are individuals who don't actually participate in the activity (and have no desire to), but yet have storm observers and observing 'all figured out'.
-Their self-amassed knowledge on the subject comes mostly from movies and television, and they pronounce their judgement and opinions on storm observers, without having a clue about what they're talking about.
-They comment in forum and Facebook threads, doing little more than raising the collective blood pressure of serious storm observers.
+A phenomenon I'm sure most longtime storm photographers are familiar with is the occasional infiltration of certain pretentious weather enthusiasts into chasing circles.
+These are individuals who don't actually participate in the activity (and have no desire to), but yet have storm photographers and observing 'all figured out'.
+Their self-amassed knowledge on the subject comes mostly from movies and television, and they pronounce their judgement and opinions on storm photographers, without having a clue about what they're talking about.
+They comment in forum and Facebook threads, doing little more than raising the collective blood pressure of serious storm photographers.
 Even worse is when a journalist or other high-profile figure in this category shows up, influencing the opinions of the general public with their misconceptions.